 Market Buzz: iPhone 5 debut boosts tech shares

-US stocks were mixed on Thursday, as most global stocks slumped after economic reports from the US, China fueled concerns about the health of the global economy.
+Investors worldwide are wary of making big moves on the market after economic reports from the US and China fueled concerns about the health of the global economy.